-To support the Company's vision of achieving sustainable growth and enhancing stockholders' value, it is especially imperative for the Board to have an appropriate mix of skills, qualifications, attributes and experiences.
+To support the Company's vision of achieving sustainable growth and enhancing stockholders' value, it is especially imperative for the Board to have an appropriate mix of skills, qualifications, attributes and experience.
 The Board presently comprises five (5) Executive Directors, three (3) Independent Non-Executive Directors and two (2) Non-Independent Non-Executive Directors.
-The Board, through the NC, periodically reviews its composition to ensure it is aligned to the needs and strategic direction of the Company and the Group.
+The Board, through the NC, periodically reviews its composition to ensure it is aligned to the needs and strategic direction of the Group.
 The combined skills and expertise of the Directors provide a breadth and depth of perspectives and unique insights that can refine the decision-making process of the Board in pertinent areas.
+The Board has also appointed Mr. Yoshitaka Nakamura as the Non-Independent Non-Executive Director on 1 April 2020 in replacement of Mr. Keiichi Yasuda.

 The presence of the Non-Executive Directors contributes the element of objectivity to the Board's decision-making process as they are able to constructively challenge and probe Management's proposal for the Group's strategies.
 Each of the Executive Director is in charge of different segments and bring diverse skill sets and experiences to the Board.
-The Executive Directors are accountable to the Board for the achievement of the Group's goals and objectives as well as observance of Management's authority limits.
+The Executive Director are accountable to the Board for the achievement of the Group's goals and objectives as well as observance of Management's authority limits.
 The Non-Executive Directors provide the relevant check and balance mechanism within the Group's governance structure.
 They additionally serve as conduits between stakeholders and Management by taking into account feedback received from stakeholders during Board discussions.
-In order to foster greater objectivity and strengthen the Board's collective oversight of Management, the Board has designated Dato' Ghazi bin Ishak as the Senior Independent Non-Executive Director, to whom concerns may be conveyed by stockholders and other stakeholders.
+In oder to foster greater objectivity and strengthen the Board's collective oversight of Management, the Board has designated Dato' Ghazi bin Ishak as the Senior Independent Non-Executive Director, to whom concerns may be conveyed by stockholders and other stakeholders.

-The NC, chaired by Ms. Mary Geraldine Phipps who is an Independent Non-Executive Director, comprises wholly Non-Executive Directors, with a majority being Independent.
-The NC was formed by the Board with specific terms of reference to recommend to the Board the candidature of Directors and Key Senior Management (where needed), oversee assessment of the Board, Board Committees as well as individual Directors, appoint Directors to Board Committees and review the Board's succession plans as well as training programmes.
+The NC, chaired by Ms. Mary Geraldine Phipps who is an Independent Non-Executive Director, comprises wholly Non-Executive Directors, with a majority being independent.
+The NC was formed by the Board with specific TOR to recommend to the Board the candidature of Directors (if any), oversee assessment of the Board, Board Committees as well as individual Directors, appoint Directors to Board Committees and review the Board's succession plans as well as training programmes.